< Other entriesEmoji in APA citations

 And believe it or not, thanks largely to social media, there may even come a time when you need to include an emoji in a reference.
 In all their wisdom, the authors of the APA 7 publication manual foresaw this very scenario, no kidding (as evidenced by the absence of a winking emoji), and offered not one but two ways to handle emojis in your APA 7 references.

 If at all possible, the APA says, an emoji should be replicated in a reference; however, if this is not possible, then the name of the emoji should be included inside [square brackets] as part of the reference.
+Let's take a look at a few examples:

-As an example, let’s say we want to cite a Blueksy post from a fictional user who goes by the username RealAPAfan_67.
+Let’s say we want to cite a Blueksy post from a fictional user who goes by the username RealAPAfan_67.
 Ideally, we’d want our reference to look like this:

 RealAPAfan_67.
 (2026, January 8).
 Thanks to PERRLA, I'm able to focus on the actual content of my paper 😀 [Post].
 Bluesky. https://www.bluesky.com/exampleemojireference